Plazarama/plazarama.github.io/_posts/2015-10-28-Blog Entry Week 1-5.md

 to meet the needs of students.
 We decided it should be a website with social media aspects but also simaler to moodle and what that provides.

 _By Aisling & Robert_

+We discussed what we would be capable to do as a team. as me and Aisling knew our capabilities and have worked together in previous projects we realised we needed a good hand on the back end so we met with robert to see what he could do. were missing a fourth member of the team so me and aisling have emailed Kieth to see if there is anyone without a team and could join us.

+By Sinead

 **Week 2-3:**